slack0/slack0/README.md

 I currently do software / analytics / machine learning at [Arch Systems](https://archsys.io/)

-Previously, I wrote software / design automation tools, developed chip design methodologies, and did R&D across many technology nodes (65nm down to 7nm) at Qualcomm, AMD and Globalfoundries.

-I love solving deep technology problems and engineering solutions to those.
+Previously, I was at Qualcomm and AMD/GF in roles spanning R&D, Machine Learning, Software Development in advanced technology nodes for chip design.

 Reach me by email or connect on Twitter or LinkedIn!